If you want to know how to make beef liver taste like an amazing delicacy, keep reading.

 Dice the garlic and add it to the pan.
 Stir this mixture often as you prepare the herbs.

-Mince the fresh herbs and add them to the pan with the shallots and onion.
+Mince the fresh herbs and add them to the pan with the shallots and garlic.
 Cook these four ingredients together just until the shallots start to caramelize.

 Using a small wire strainer and small bowl, pour off as much fat as possible and reserve it for later.